TylerStilson/docs/v22.1/row-level-ttl.md

 2. Adds a hidden column `crdb_internal_expiration` of type [`TIMESTAMPTZ`](timestamp.html) to represent the TTL.
 3. Implicitly adds the `ttl` and `ttl_automatic_column` [storage parameters](#ttl-storage-parameters).

-To see the hidden column and the storage parameters, enter the [`SHOW CREATE TABLE`](show-create.html) statement:
+To see the hidden column and the storage parameters on the `events` table, enter the [`SHOW CREATE TABLE`](show-create.html) statement:

 {% include_cached copy-clipboard.html %}
 ~~~ sql